Emirates’ First & Business Class Plans For New Fleet

 The next few years are going to be very interesting for Emirates Airline.
 The Dubai-based airline currently operates a fleet consisting exclusively of Airbus A380s and Boeing 777s.
 With A380 production having ended in 2021, the airline has had to rethink its fleet strategy, especially since A380s will be retired around the mid-2030s.

-Emirates now has Airbus A350s, Boeing 787s, and Boeing 777Xs, on order.
+Emirates now has Airbus A350s, Boeing 787s, and Boeing 777Xs on order.
 What should we expect from the interiors of these planes?
-Let’s go over what we know…
+Let’s go over what we know, as we’re learning quite a bit as time goes on…

 Emirates’ fleet renewal plans

-Emirates’ fleet currently consists of just over 250 aircraft, including Airbus A380s and Boeing 777s.
-On top of that, the airline has nearly 200 additional aircraft on order, spread across three types of aircraft:
+Emirates’ fleet currently consists of around 250 aircraft, including Airbus A380s and Boeing 777s.
+On top of that, the airline has over 300 additional aircraft on order, spread across three types of aircraft:

-As you can tell, the Airbus A350 will be the next jet to join Emirates’ fleet.
-It’s anyone’s guess whether the 787-9 or 777-9 joins Emirates’ fleet next.
-Keep in mind that the 777-9 was initially supposed to be delivered to Emirates as of 2020, but that plane has faced serious certification issues, and will now only start flying as of 2025 at the earliest.
+As you can tell, the Airbus A350 will be the next jet to join Emirates’ fleet, and it’s scheduled to enter service as of September 2024.
+It’s anyone’s guess whether the 787 or 777X joins Emirates’ fleet next.
+Keep in mind that the 777X was initially supposed to be delivered to Emirates as of 2020, but that plane has faced serious certification issues, and will now only start flying as of 2025 at the earliest.

-All 80 of Emirates’ new A350-900s and 787-9s are expected to be in a three cabin configuration, featuring business class, premium economy, and economy.
+Most of Emirates’ new A350-900s are expected to be in a three cabin configuration, featuring business class, premium economy, and economy.
 Interestingly these planes won’t feature first class.
+At least that’s the plan for the initial batch of these jets, though we’ll see what happens with some later delivery A350s, as plans could evolve.

 Emirates President Tim Clark has gone on the record as saying that these planes will mostly be used for medium and long haul operations where the airline doesn’t see the demand for first class.
 To me this is a surprising move.